Everything You Need to Know About RDF

 to http://assaf.website/Administrators#AhmadAssaf

-then in the XML RDF I point out to that as:
+then in the XML I point out to that as:

 instead of using rdf:about